ephetic/functional/README.md

 ### Examples
 ```
-import { matcher as m } from 'functional-pattern-matching'
+import { matcher as m } from 'functional'
 ```

 #### Match on constants or predicate functions